- 1. Use Google Search

 - Saved Reports

-To find content topic ideas in competitive niches all you have to do is spy on your competitors.
-They most probably already did the hard work and you can take advantage of that.
+To find content topic ideas in competitive niches, you can spy on your competitors.
+They probably have already done the hard work, and you can take advantage of that.

 There are two ways you can use a competitor’s website to find new content ideas:

-Your goal is not to replicate their publishing schedule as is, but to use it as your main source to find ideas that are relevant to your website and users.
+Your goal is not to replicate their publishing schedule as is but to use it as your main source to find ideas relevant to your website and users.

-A good way is to register on their newsletter or use a service like Feedly to get notified every time they publish new content on their website.
+A good way is to register on their newsletter or use a service like Feedly to get notified whenever they publish new content on their website.

 Second Way: The best way to find out what topic ideas work great for your competitors is to analyze their content and rankings using a tool.

-I use SEMRUSH for this task but any other tool (like Ahrefs, UberSuggest, Moz Explorer) can do the job.
+I use Semrush for this task, but any other tool (like Ahrefs, UberSuggest, or Moz Explorer) can do the job.

-By using a tool, you can find out which topics they have high rankings and which posts actually drive traffic to their websites.
+Using a tool, you can find out which topics have high rankings and which posts actually drive traffic to their websites.

-The process is simple.
-Take their URL and enter it into SEMRUSH and then visit the ORGANIC SEARCH report.
+The process is simple: Enter their URL into the tool, and then visit the ORGANIC SEARCH report.

-This report shows you all the keywords they are targeting together with other useful info like the ranking position, traffic, keyword difficulty and SERP features.
+This report shows you all the keywords they are targeting, together with other useful information like the ranking position, traffic, keyword difficulty, and SERP features.

-You can use the advanced filters to narrow down your research and concentrate only on keywords that have a decent amount of monthly traffic and generate traffic for the website.
+You can use advanced filters to narrow down your research and concentrate only on keywords that generate a decent amount of monthly traffic for the website.

 Hint: You can use this feature to analyze the whole domain or a particular page.
 Find their top ranking pages and do a detailed page analysis to find keyword opportunities.

-If you’re a SEMRUSH user, you can also use the KEYWORD GAP report (located under GAP ANALYSIS in the left menu), to easily find out which keywords you have in common and for which keywords they are ranking and you are not.
+If you’re a Semrush user, you can also use the KEYWORD GAP report (located under GAP ANALYSIS in the left menu) to quickly find out which keywords you have in common and for which keywords they are ranking and you are not.

 Did you know that YouTube is the second most popular search engine?

-Because of the nature of YouTube, people tend to ignore it when it comes to content research but it can give you a lot of useful insights into what topics people are interested in.
+Because of YouTube's nature, people tend to ignore it when it comes to content research, but it can give you many useful insights into what topics people are interested in.

 The process is similar to Google Search (step 1).
-Go to YouTube and start typing different terms in the search box and notice the suggested topics.
+Go to YouTube, start typing different terms in the search box, and notice the suggested topics.

-Analyze the videos that appear on the top positions in terms of how popular they are (views) and what topics they are targeting.
+Analyze the videos that appear in the top positions in terms of their popularity (views) and the topics they target.

 Scroll down and view the related searches section.

-Try to identify topics that appear more than others and take those topics and repeat the search on Google, Google trends and your favorite research tool.
+Try to identify topics that appear more than others.
+Then, take those topics and repeat the search on Google, Google Trends, or your favorite research tool.

-Topics you identify on YouTube can be great topics of articles as well so do this process even if you’re not publishing video content.
+Topics you identify on YouTube can also be great topics for articles, so do this process even if you’re not publishing video content.

-When we created our online SEO Course, we did thorough research to find what topics to include in our course to make it useful and interesting to users.
+When we created our online SEO Course, we conducted thorough research to determine what topics to include to make it useful and interesting to users.

-The topics we identified essentially became lessons of our course and this is shown in the course curriculum.
+The topics we identified essentially became lessons in our course, and this is shown in the course curriculum.

 Concentrate on best-selling courses and on courses that were recently updated.
 It is more likely that their topics may have changed due to user feedback.